khulnasoft/tracker/docs/docs/events/builtin/syscalls/io_pgetevents_time32.md

 To trace all invocation of `io_pgetevents_time32` and get the context of each invocation.

 ## Example Use Case
-This system call can be used to test the responsiveness of a tracee.
+This system call can be used to test the responsiveness of a tracker.
 For example, when checking if a given process is unresponsive or hangs.

 ## Issues
 This system call is vulnerable to Time Of Check/Time Of Use (TOCTOU) race conditions.